vijaysharma/radha-gopal-emporium/README.md

+# Radha Gopal Emporium

+This project is meant to calculate manufacturing and selling cost of a product of variable sizes.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).